Testing the effectiveness of unconventional monetary policy in Japan and the United States: Introduction

+Our theoretical model implies that under the irrelevance hypothesis there is no attenuation in the response of the long rate to shocks when short rates are at the ELB, a focal point for the assessment of the irrelevance hypothesis in \cite{SwansonWilliams2014} and \cite{SG_LS_EZ_2015AEJM}.
+We study the attenuation effect by focusing on the different impact of the monetary policy shock on the long rate in the non-ELB and ELB regimes.
+Our monetary policy shock is a traditional monetary policy shock -- a shock to the short rate -- in a non-ELB regime while in an ELB regime it is a UMP shock -- a shock to the shadow rate.
+Motivated by our theory, we use the VAR model to characterize analytically a formal test for the attenuation effect in the response of the long rate to a shock to monetary policy at the ELB.

-We conduct the tests on postwar data for the U.S. and Japan.
-We consider several different VAR specifications, varying the lag order and the estimation sample (to account for structural change), and using alternative measures of the variables in the model.
+We conduct the tests of the irrelevance hypothesis of the ELB on postwar data for Japan and the U.S. We consider several different VAR specifications, varying the lag order and the estimation sample (to account for structural change), and using alternative measures of monetary policy such as government bond yields with different maturities.
 In all cases, the tests overwhelmingly and consistently reject the hypothesis that the ELB has been empirically irrelevant for both economies.
-Our conclusion is therefore fairly robust:\ the ELB does represent a constraint on what monetary policy can achieve in those economies.\footnote{This evidence corroborates \cite{EggertssonWoodford2003} who claim that \textquotedblleft the zero bound does represent an important constraint on what monetary stabilization policy can achieve\textquotedblright , and is consistent with the findings in \cite{Gust_AER17} and \cite{Del_Negro_AER17}, who attribute an important role to the ELB for the decline in output during the financial crisis.} The statistical rejection of the irrelevance hypothesis does not offer much insight into the economic significance of the differences in the effects of conventional and unconventional policy, which is the focus of the rest of the analysis.
+Our conclusion is therefore fairly robust:\ the ELB does represent a constraint on what monetary policy can achieve in those economies.\footnote{This evidence corroborates \cite{Bernanke2020} who claims that \textquotedblleft it also seems unlikely that the new tools deployed during the Great Recession entirely compensated for the limits imposed by the lower bound,\textquotedblright and is consistent with the findings in \cite{Gust_AER17} and \cite{Del_Negro_AER17}, who attribute an important role to the ELB for the decline in output during the financial crisis.} We also firmly reject the hypothesis of no attenuation in the response of the yield curve to monetary policy shocks during ELB regimes in both economies.